 Jennifer L. Erickson

-Erickson's book, Dangerous Trade: Conventional Arms Exports, Human Rights, and the Politics of Social Reputation (working title), is forthcoming with Columbia University Press.
+Erickson's book, Dangerous Trade: Conventional Arms Exports, Human Rights, and International Reputation, is forthcoming with Columbia University Press (2015).
 Dangerous Trade explains why major arms exporting democracies have come to support new humanitarian arms trade norms, articulated in the new UN Arms Trade Treaty and related multilateral initiatives, intended to restrict small and major conventional arms exports to human rights violators and conflict zones.
 Yet it also shows that states' compliance with new norms in practice has so far been limited.
 Dangerous Trade uses a multi-method approach with original statistical and interview data to make important and timely contributions to the study of international security and arms control, international reputation, norm diffusion and socialization, international law and regimes, and government transparency and accountability.